vectra-ai-research/derf/docs/user-guide/aws-attack-creation.md

     - description: When ‘yes’, indicates to the downstream aws proxy application to except credentials sent in the HTTP header and to run the attack as.
     - example: yes
     - required: no
+- **MD5**:
+    - description: When ‘yes’, indicates to the downstream aws proxy application to calculate the MD5 hash of the post body parameters and include as a signed header.
+Only used in very specific AWS API calls such as `PutBucketLifecycleConfiguration`.
+    - example: yes
+    - required: no
 - **ACCESSKEYID, ACCESSKEYSECRET & SESSIONTOKEN**:
     - description: When included in the Google Workflow request, these temporary credentials are used by the application to run the attack as.
     - example: